zpostfacto/vjson/README.md

 }
 ```

-here is how we could extra data from this this file using vjson:
+here is how we could extract data from this this file using vjson:

 ```cpp
 vjson::Object doc;